-SCPA Note: Currently, the SCPA Board currently has a Finance Committee designated to support the Board in understanding its financial accountability and strategic initiatives; and to support the CFO in assessing internal controls, clarifying operational roles, and providing training for new personnel.
-In addition, SCPA has an Executive Committee, consisting of the Board Chair, Vice Chair and a parent board member selected by the Executive Director.
-The purpose of this committee is to serve in an advisory role to the Executive Director for operational items that require additional guidance.
+SCPA Note: Currently, the SCPA Board currently has a

+- Finance Committee.
+The Finance Committee is designated to support the Board in understanding its financial accountability and strategic initiatives; and to support the EDFO in assessing internal controls, clarifying operational roles, and providing training for new personnel. - Executive Committee.
+The Executive Committee consists of the Board Chair, Vice Chair and a parent board member selected by the Executive Director.
+The purpose of this committee is to serve in an advisory role to the Executive Director for operational items that require additional guidance. - Governance Committee.
+The Governance Committee oversees policy development/review, board training, the annual election process, and issues related to its own governance. - Succession Planning Committee.
+The Succession Planning Committee oversees the succession plans, timelines, and processes for the two current positions which report to the Board the Executive Director and the Executive Director of Finance & Operations.